geopm/geopm/service/docs/source/geopm_agent_frequency_map.7.rst

 inclusive.
 The order of index values does not matter, and gaps in index values are permitted.
 Multiple definitions of an index are not permitted, and multiple mappings of a region are not permitted.
-If a CPU or uncore frequency specified in the policy is not allowed by the system at runtime, an error will occur and an exception will be raised.
+If a CPU, GPU, or uncore frequency specified in the policy is not allowed by the system at runtime, an error will occur and an exception will be raised.

 Report Extensions